 Evaluation and Academic Standards

-The Family Planning Clinical Training and Health Promotion Teams meets regularly to discuss all aspects of Family Planning Clinical and Health Promotion Training Development
+The Family Planning Professional Training and Development Team meets regularly to discuss all aspects of Family Planning Professional Training and Development.

 Students are encouraged to voice all matters of concern in relation to Family Planning courses.

 Any student who wishes to express a concern, provide feedback or make a complaint should address the issue with their course coordinator in the first instance.
 Download Family Planning’s Complaints Procedure (PDF).

 The New Zealand Qualifications Authority (NZQA) has a process for complaints about NZQA Accredited courses.